runxel/GDL-sublime/README.md

 &nbsp;
 -->

-## Getting started with Sublime Text
-New to Sublime?
-Then I can recommend this excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).

 ## Support
 Does this plugin help you in your daily work, or you just want to say thanks?
 Countless hours went into the development of GDL-Sublime.